-- (C) Contents of Annual Statements.
-Annual statements shall disclose any reportable investments, interests in real property, income and business positions held or received during the previous calendar year provided, however, that the period covered by an employee's first annual statement shall begin on the effective date of the code or the date of assuming office whichever is later, or for a board or commission member subject to Section 87302.6, the day after the closing date of the most recent statement filed by the member pursuant to Regulation 18754. - (D) Contents of Leaving Office Statements.
+(C) Contents of Annual Statements.
+Annual statements shall disclose any reportable investments, interests in real property, income and business positions held or received during the previous calendar year provided, however, that the period covered by an employee's first annual statement shall begin on the effective date of the code or the date of assuming office whichever is later, or for a board or commission member subject to Section 87302.6, the day after the closing date of the most recent statement filed by the member pursuant to Regulation 18754.

+(D) Contents of Leaving Office Statements.

-Leaving office statements shall disclose reportable investments, interests in real property, income and business positions held or received during the period between the closing date of the last - (7) Section 7.
+Leaving office statements shall disclose reportable investments, interests in real property, income and business positions held or received during the period between the closing date of the last statement filed and the date of leaving office.

+(7) Section 7.
 Manner of Reporting.